Being a podcast guest is a great way to get in front of your ideal customers/clients - and build your audience - fast.

 3.Use the subject header to summarise your idea

-A concise email subject header that summarises your story (ideally in ten words or less) is far more likely to get attention.
+A concise subject header that summarises your story (ideally in ten words or less) is far more likely to get a podcast host’s attention.
 Resist the temptation to use puns or clever wordplay though; an obscure headline that doesn’t mean anything may get ignored.

 4. Keep your introduction brief

-If you’re pitching cold, it’s a good idea to 'introduce' yourself (a slightly different approach than when you’re pitching to journalists) but keep it brief - or you could lose the podcast host’s attention before you’ve even got started.
+If you’re pitching cold, it’s a good idea to 'introduce' yourself (a slightly different approach to pitching to journalists).
+But do keep it brief - or you could lose the podcast host’s attention before you’ve even got started.

 4. Show you've actually listened to the podcast